-The advance purchase of tickets online is mandatory for visiting the zoo.
+The advance purchase of tickets online is strongly recommended for visiting the zoo.
 You will have up to 24 hours before the date of your visit to change your reservation if necessary.

-Please note that as of Saturday, July 18th, under the new provincial law, wearing a mask will be mandatory inside the main pavillion at all times.
+Wearing a mask is mandatory inside the main pavillion at all times for all our visitors aged 10 years and older.
 Visitors who refuse to comply with these regulations will unfortunately have to leave the premises.
-Masks will be available for sale at the ticket office if necessary.
-Thank you for your collaboration.
+Masks are available for sale at the ticket office if necessary.
+Wearing a mask is not mandatory in the zoo's outdoor pathways, but we ask that you make sure to respect the 2 meters physical distancing from other visitors and employees, for everyone's safety.

 Respect the one-way paths.
 This way you will be able to see all of the animals in a safe environment.